CCC-Attestation/attested-tls-poc/format-definitions/parsec-platform-evidence-tpm.md

 - Verify that the attestation token is valid CBOR conforming to the syntax defined above and perform CBOR decoding on it to extract the contained fields.
-- Verify that `alg` describes a valid, accepted signing algorithm.
+- Verify that `kid` identifies an endorsed key.
-- Verify the `sig` is a valid signature over `attestInfo` using the key identified by `kid`, with the algorithm specified in `alg`.
+- Verify that the signing algorithm defined in `sig` is consistent with the key identified by `kid`.
-- Verify that `aikCert` meets the requirements in § 8.3.1 TPM Attestation Statement Certificate Requirements.
+- Verify the `sig` is a valid signature over `certInfo` using the key identified by `kid`.
 - Verify that `attestInfo` is valid:
    - Verify that `magic` is set to TPM_GENERATED_VALUE.
    - Verify that `type` is set to TPM_ST_ATTEST_QUOTE.